geekpradd/geekpradd.github.io/life/post.md

 I was bullied by couple of Class 6 idiots in the bus.
 One of them was called Siddharth.
 Let me tell you Neha, if you think Tushar is bad, You should meet this guy.
 You'd just vomit.
 No sense of hygiene, looks like some escaped convict, is very fat, and has no sense of how to talk to people.

-It's not even bihari hindi, it's something else.
+It wasn't even bihari hindi, it's something else.
 He is literally Tushar raised to the power infinity.

 He bullied me.
 So did a couple of others.
 I learned to cope and didn't give much damn about it.
 Nicknames were developed.
 "Bora" and "Chinese" were the core ones.
 I used to sleep in the bus in the morning and these guys used to bother me a lot.
-A Class 5 guy used to wake me up and well, it wasn't pleasant.
+A Class 5 guy used to wake me up and taunt me and well, it wasn't pleasant.

 Ironically, the same guy sent me a "Miss You" sticker on hike (it's like WhatsApp).
 We actually became friends in class 8.

 Class 5 went by.
 I used to play on my building's terrace with some friends.
 There was this girl, who was the daughter of my dad's boss.
 I was instructed by my parents to be good with her and she and her mom were absolute bitches.
 They made my life hell.
 Her name is ["Dipabali Bandyopadhay"](https://www.facebook.com/dipabali.bandyopadhyay?fref=jewel).
 The link is to her facebook.

 That is one of the reason why I'm bad with girls.
+She just ruined 2 years of my life.
+She was the complaining kind and whatever I did, or said, went to her mother, who complained to my mother.
+I once remember helping them out with their computer which had a resolution problem (My mother sent me).
+I just commented that the processor is kinda old for a new pc.
+And they thought I was bad mouthing their choice.
+Her mother scolded me, told my mother and the entire colony.

+As I say, girls are something that I just can't handle.

 ##Losing Innocence